RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 various forms for decades and each has a vast stock of the media.
 There is money to be made!
 Links to the vendors' websites can be found in the credits section.

+Inline with other secondhand record shops and stalls, Only Analog does not have an e-commerce facility on this site or an ebay store.
+This is because Only Analog wants customers to come to the stall and maybe buy other items.
+This stance has been taken because of market research.

 ## UserExperience

 <div class="flex-container">